maxja/rustok/chapters/ch01-introducing-rust/README.md

 Will create a new function, which would print not only default "Hello, world!", but also same phrase on different other languages, to confirm that rust using utf-8 encoding.
 By default?

+1. `let` is a prefix for variable declaration that can be assigned and initialized right away.
+2. Rust language respects underscores in variable names.
+3. Arrays (or vectors, or slices, or tuples?) can be initialized with square brackets `[]` and comma-separated values.
+4. Strings can be initialized with double quotes `""` and can contain any unicode characters.
+5. Imperative `for` loop can be used to iterate over an iterator.
+6. Iterator can be produced from array via `.iter()` method.
+7. `&` is a reference prefix in Rust.
+It is used to create a reference to a value, which allows you to access the value without taking ownership of it (only for reading).
+8. `println!` is a macro that prints formatted text to the console, where `{}` is a placeholder for a value that will be inserted into the string.

 ## Questions

 * How to point cargo to different template?